scsm-ua/kirtan-guide-en/songs/atma-nivedana-tuya-pade-kori.md

     pūrva itihāsa,    bhulinu sakala, sevā-sukha pe’ye mane āmi to’ tomāra,     tumi to’ āmāra, ki kāja apara dhane

 I have completely forgotten all past history by feeling great joy in my mind.
 I am most certainly Yours, and You are indeed mine.
-What need is there of any oth- er treasure?
+What need is there of any other treasure?

 #### 6

     bhakativinoda,   ānande ḍubiyā, tomāra sevāra tore
     saba cheṣṭā kore,   tava ichā-mata, thākiyā tomāra ghore

-Bhakti Vinod, diving into the ocean of bliss, de- votes all his efforts for Your service and dwells in Your house according to Your wishes.
+Bhakti Vinod, diving into the ocean of bliss, devotes all his efforts for Your service and dwells in Your house according to Your wishes.